Coat of arms of Lithuania: Slavic languages

-The words pogoń and pogonia have been known in Polish since the 14th century in the sense of "pursuit" or the legal obligation to chase fleeing opponent.
-It was not until the 16th century that the use of the word appeared to describe an armed horseman.
+The words pogoń and pogonia have been attested in Polish since the 14th century, originally meaning "pursuit" or the legal obligation to chase a fleeing opponent.
+It was not until the 16th century that the term began to be used to describe an armed horseman.

-The word came into heraldic use in 1434, when King Władysław II granted a coat of arms with this name (Pogonya) to Mikołaj, the mayor of Lelów.
-The coat of arms depicted a hand wielding a sword emerging from a cloud.
-The resemblance to the Lithuanian coat of arms of the king is obvious, so it is possible that it was an abatement of the ruler's coat of arms.
-The word pogonia to describe the Lithuanian coat of arms in the Polish language for the first time appears in Marcin Bielski's chronicle, published in 1551.
-However, Bielski makes a mistake, and speaking about the Lithuanian coat of arms he describes Polish noble coat of arms: "From this custom Lithuanian principality uses Pogonia as its coat of arms, that is an armed hand passes a bare sword".
+The word entered heraldic usage in 1434, when King Władysław II granted a coat of arms bearing the name Pogonya to Mikołaj, the mayor of Lelów.
+The design depicted a hand wielding a sword emerging from a cloud.
+Given its resemblance to the Lithuanian royal coat of arms, it is possible that this was an abatement—a simplified or modified version—of the ruler's own arms.

+The term pogonia to refer specifically to the Lithuanian coat of arms first appeared in Marcin Bielski's chronicle, published in 1551.
+However, Bielski made an error: while describing the Lithuanian arms, he actually referred to a Polish noble coat of arms, writing, "From this custom the Lithuanian principality uses Pogonia as its coat of arms, that is, an armed hand bearing a bare sword."
 The term gradually became established with the spread of the Polish language and culture.
 Pogonia is also found in Prince Roman Sanguszko's documents from 1558 and 1564.